-The porosity-forming tendencies seemed to be greatest for the low-CE iron and least for ductile iron.
-Porosity defects in all gray iron castings formed readily when unbalanced binder ratios, favoring excess polyisocyanate, were employed.
-Porosity defects that formed in low-CE irons were predominantly fissure type defects, although some rounded and irregularly shaped holes also formed.
+The porosity forming tendencies seemed to be greatest for the low carbon equivalent iron and least for ductile iron.
+Porosity defects in all gray iron castings formed readily when unbalanced binder ratios favoring excess polyisocyanate were employed.
+Porosity defects that formed in low carbon equivalent irons were predominantly fissure type defects, although some rounded and irregularly shaped holes also formed.
 Ductile iron castings seemed to be far less susceptible to defect formation than either composition of gray iron.
-Results obtained with a high-CE iron as used throughout this investigation have been previously reported and remain unchanged.
+Results obtained with a high carbon equivalent iron as used throughout this investigation have been previously reported and remain unchanged.

-Although it is commonly accepted^{1,19} that ductile iron is more susceptible to porosity defects, the present investigation tends to show just the opposite.
-However, most of these previous findings or observations have been with ductile irons containing appreciable amounts of aluminum, and poured in green sand molds.^{8,15} It is also generally held that ductile irons are more prone to H defects arising from interactions with water vapor and magnesium.
-This is probably related to the fact that the residual magnesium is influencing H solubility^{15,20,21} or is assisting the reduction of water vapor.
-However, Dawson and Smith also showed that, although high-residual magnesium contents increased H solubility in ductile iron castings poured in green sand molds, pinholes still did not form.20

-Since the chemistry and gaseous thermal decomposition products for PUNB binders are obviously more complex than those interactions with green sand molds, the performance of ductile iron with Table 10.
-Effect of Type and Composition of Castings on Porosity Formation
+Although it is commonly accepted that ductile iron is more susceptible to porosity defects, the present investigation tends to show just the opposite.
+However, most of these previous findings or observations have been with ductile irons containing appreciable amounts of aluminum and poured in green sand molds.
+It is also generally held that ductile irons are more prone to hydrogen defects arising from interactions with water vapor and magnesium.
+This is probably related to the fact that the residual magnesium is influencing hydrogen solubility or is assisting the reduction of water vapor.
+However, Dawson and Smith also showed that although high residual magnesium contents increased hydrogen solubility in ductile iron castings poured in green sand molds, pinholes still did not form.
+Since the chemistry and gaseous thermal decomposition products for PUN binders are obviously more complex than those interactions with green sand molds, the performance of ductile iron with these binders may in actuality differ considerably.
+However, one would expect porosity formation in ductile irons to be much more difficult due to the higher melt interfacial surface energy.
+Other investigators have also reported a relationship between porosity and surface tension in ductile irons.